dominodatalab/streaming-online-learning/README.md

 ROCAUC.
 This is detailled in the `confluent_compute_statistics.py`.

 *Model run to continuous train and update model weights : all models were build and continuously trained using [River](https://github.com/online-ml/river) processing incrementally each Kafka event.
-The files  `_HoeffdingTreeClassifier_.py`  and `_HalfSpaceTrees_.py`.computes the entire steps mentionned above in the `ModelInference Class` to deliver desired output and metrics mentionned in the results table below.
+The files  `_HoeffdingTreeClassifier_.py`  and `_HalfSpaceTrees_.py` computes the entire steps mentionned above in the `ModelInference Class` to deliver desired output and metrics mentionned in the results table below for both models.

 ## Model Deployment : step to step Online Learning Pipeline